MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    >**Note**: You might need to wait a few minutes before the update data becomes available.

-1. On **SEA-SVR2**, in the Azure portal, in the **Search resources, services, and docs** text box, on the toolbar, search for and select **Log Analytics workspaces**, and then, from the **Log Analytics workspaces** page, select the entry representing the workspace you created earlier in this lab.
+1. On **SEA-SVR2**, in the Azure portal, in the **Search resources, services, and docs** text box, in the toolbar, search for and select **Log Analytics workspaces**, and then, from the **Log Analytics workspaces** page, select the entry representing the workspace you created earlier in this lab.
 1. On the workspace page, on the vertical menu on the left side, in the **General** section, select **Solutions**.
 1. In the list of solutions, select **ServiceMap**, and then, on the **Summary** page, select the **Service Map** tile.
 1. On the **ServiceMap** page, on the **Machines** tab, select **SEA-SVR2** to display is service map.